great-expectations/great_expectations/docs/guides/setup/installation/no_file_system.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide will help you Install Great Expectations on a Spark EMR cluster.
+This guide will help you Install Great Expectations without a file system.

 ## Steps